Affairs-and-Order/AnO/README.md

 Silo - allows production of missiles and nukes when researched -$120K / HOUR

+Adding more army bases after the first one would have the benefit of allowing more recruitment per hour and total capacity (applies for all military buildings)

+Since multiple units all come from the same building, each building would share the same recruiting pool.
+EX: 1 army base can recruit 100 soldier, or 10 tanks, or 5 artillery per hour, up to a max of 10,000 soldiers, 1,000 tanks, and 500 artillery per base.

-### Processing:
+Processing:

 (requires land slots)

-Components factory - produces components  converts 40 oil into 5 components/ HOUR -$220K / HOUR
+Components factory - converts 20 copper, 10 steel, and 15 aluminium into 5 components/ HOUR -$220K / HOUR

 Steel Mill - converts 35 coal and iron into 15 steel / HOUR -$180K / HOUR

 Ammunition Factory - converts 10 copper and 20 lead into 10 ammunition / HOUR -$140K / HOUR

 Aluminum refinery - converts 15 bauxite into 12 aluminum/ HOUR -$150K / HOUR

-//not enough space
-Warehouse - produces consumer goods

 Oil processor - converts 20 oil into 8 gasoline / HOUR -$160K / HOUR